-6. Review
+8.0 Review

-This policy will be reviewed every 3 years or when legislation changes.
+8.1 This policy will be reviewed every 3 years or whenever legislation changes.

+Appendix A

-Annex A Definitions in Data Protection Law
+Definitions in Data Protection Law

-Biometric data means personal data resulting from specific technical processing relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm the unique identification of that natural person such as facial images or dactyloscopic data (fingerprint).
+Biometric data means personal data resulting from specific technical processing relating to the physical, physiological or behavioral characteristics of a natural person, which allow or confirm the unique identification of that natural person such as facial images or dactyloscopic data (fingerprint).